 Lets quickly compare the Tiger Wall UL to tents from BA and other wholesale manufacturers.

 The Fly Creek HV UL2 is 3 oz lighter and $50 less, but has only one front-entry door and a fin-shaped architecture that is less roomy.

 The Fly Creek HV UL3 is heavier by 6 oz, but still has only one door.
 And it’s only $30 less.

 Without question, I would prefer the two-door/two-vestibule configuration of the Tiger Wall.

 Tiger Wall vs Copper Spur

-The Big Agnes Copper Spur HV UL2 and Copper Spur HV UL3 match the Tiger Wall’s dimensions and duel side-entry doors.
+The Big Agnes Copper Spur HV UL2 and Copper Spur HV UL3 match the Tiger Wall’s dimensions and dual side-entry doors.
 However, they are 9 to 15 oz heavier and $50 more, which seems like big penalty for one marginal benefit, the Copper Spur’s free-standing design.

 The Copper Spur Platinum series is more weight-competitive with the Tiger Wall, but has a $200 or $250 premium.
 For those prices, I’d be looking at shelters made of DCF.

 The MSR Freelite 2 and Freelite 3 share a similar architecture as the Tiger Wall UL2 and UL3 — both are semi-freestanding with three points, have dual side-entry doors and the crossover roof pole.
 Their dimensions are a wash: MSR is a bit wider, BA is a bit taller.

 The biggest difference is in weight and cost.
 The Freelites are about half-pound heavier (despite using thinner 10d and 15d fabrics), and retail for $40 or $50 more.
 In addition, availability is currently limited.